wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/05-Development-Best-Practices.md

 You can perform similar checks on the front end.

-For example, to only load an asset for any post-type, you can use the `is_singular()` function:
+For example, to only load an asset for any post type, you can use the `is_singular()` function:

 ```php
 add_action( 'wp_enqueue_scripts', 'wp_learn_enqueue_scripts' );